Become a Challenge Partner Today

 Over the course of this spring semester challenge (late-January to late-April), student teams will be paired with businesses, nonprofits, and partner organizations, where they are introduced to a range of pivotal issues facing Colorado's wide-ranging outdoor sector.
 Over the course of the challenge, students are tasked with developing actionable solutions to real-time challenges facing businesses, non-profit organizations and civic/government entities.

-The Spring 2024 Wright Collegiate Challenge will be open to students enrolled full-time in select programs at the following academic institutions:
+The Spring 2025 Wright Challenge will be open to students enrolled full-time in select programs at the following academic institutions:

 - Colorado Mesa University - Outdoor Industry Studies Program